Dedicated to the education of physical therapy professionals for safe and effective treatment of scoliosis.

 This course was created because of the many patients who have come to us following unsuccessful physical therapy interventions elsewhere.
 It is in the interest of our patients that a basic understanding of 3D asymmetry and how to translate that understanding into treatment is made available for any therapists working with this population.
 This is an introductory course.
 We encourage all to further your knowledge and skills by taking other courses offered by the Postural Restoration Institute or by other physical therapy scoliosis specific rehabilitation techniques.

-Molly Miller has been working at Advance Physical Therapy, a Postural Restoration Certified outpatient clinic, located in Chapel Hill, NC, since 2018.
+Molly Miller has worked at Advance Physical Therapy, a Postural Restoration Certified clinic, located in Chapel Hill, NC since 2018.
+She received her Doctor of Physical Therapy from UNC Chapel Hill in 2017 and holds bachelor’s degrees in both Psychology and Exercise and Sport Science.